-• Oil Spills Containing Polychlorinated Biphenyl ("PCB")
+Oil Spills Containing Polychlorinated Biphenyl ("PCB")

 The Oil Spills Containing Polychlorinated Biphenyl measure tracks Toronto Hydro's progress towards reducing the risk of oil spills containing PCB.
 Toronto Hydro has various types of transformers (e.g. submersible, padmounted, vault, network), all of which can potentially contain PCB contaminated oil.
 This measure demonstrates the utility's commitment to environment as well as health and safety.
+Toronto Hydro did not have any reportable oil spills containing PCB in 2021.